HELENA AND AURORA RANGE (BUNGALBIN)

 Not all Aboriginal sites are recorded on the Register and some sites may no longer exist.
 However, “the Aboriginal Heritage Act 1972 protects all Aboriginal sites in Western Australia whether or not they are registered.”(DIA website, 15 January 2012).

 The information of sacred sites is continually being updated.
-For an update on the sacred sites on Helena and Aurora Range go to the Aboriginal Heritage Enquiry System (AHIS) on the DPLH (Department of Planning Lands and Heritage*) website.
+For an update on the sacred sites on Helena and Aurora Range go to the Aboriginal Cultural Heritage Inquiry System (ACHIS) (i.e. Department of Planning Lands and Heritage*/Aboriginal Heritage/ACHIS).

 Native Title